Things to Do in Norway

 Norway Fjords and Cities

-Along Molovegen Ålesund’s old wooden warehouses and fisherman’s houses are still preserved, today in several cases converted into cosy cafés or small museums.
+Along Molovegen, Ålesund’s old wooden warehouses and fisherman’s houses are still preserved, today in several cases converted into cosy cafés or small museums.

-Afterwards, ascend the 418 steps in Byparken to reach the iconic and panoramic view of Ålesund and its row of islands reaching out into the sea!
-It is definitely worth the effort, and you can pause to catch your breath at some of the panoramic lookouts, Byrampen or Strykejernet, on the way to the top!
+Afterwards, ascend the 418 steps in Byparken to the iconic and panoramic view of Ålesund and its row of islands reaching out into the sea!
+It is worth the effort, and you can pause to catch your breath at some of the panoramic lookouts, Byrampen or Strykejernet, on the way to the top!

 Read more about Ålesund and check out hotels in Ålesund.